hashicorp/boundary/README.md

 Getting Started
 -------------------------------

-Boundary consists of two server components: Controllers, which serve the API and coordinate session requests; and Workers, which perform the actual session handling.
-A normal Boundary installation will consist of one or more Controllers paired with one or more Workers.
+Boundary consists of two server components:

+* **Controller**, which serve the API and coordinate session requests
+* **Workers**, which perform the actual session handling.

+A real-world Boundary installation will likely consist of one or more Controllers paired with one or more Workers.
 A single Boundary binary can act in either of these two modes.

-Additionally, Boundary provides a client that provides access to request and connect to authorized sessions.
+Additionally, Boundary provides a Desktop client & CLI for end-users to request & establish authorized sessions to resources across a network.

 Boundary does _not_ require software to be installed on the endpoint hosts and services.